echo $TITLE; ?>

-Riddle:What do you get, whien you mix one computer geek, a locked server which is have upgraded to a new version of debian, and very old server hardware?
+Riddle:What do you get, whien you mix one computer geek, a locked server which is upgraded to a new version of debian, and very old server hardware?

 Answer:You get sparkly new and shiny hardware, a geek locked in his room for three days and a new server, running twice the cpus, 40 times the memory, and a qaudrupling of the CPU speed with a tripling of the computers bus speed, and a doubling of disk space.

 Yes, my old server served me well for seven years, on a single CPU.
 Sadly, the motherboard has gone flaky on me.
 So, I've built a new server.
 I've doubled the disk space, but only because at the last minute I decided to keep the new terabyte drive at home for now.

 Granted, I could have had this server back up in a matter of hours, but I got: